ceridwenreed/Football-Match-Outcome-Prediction/README.md

 ![alt text](/figures/outcomes.png)

-Pairwise relationship plots between the features show that there is a stronger distinction between win or loss outcomes (and comparatively it is more difficult to make a distinction for draws), and there is a much higher frequency of wins (approx 50%) relative to draws.
+Pairwise relationship plots between the features show that there is a stronger distinction between win or loss outcomes (and comparatively it is more difficult to make a distinction for draws), and there is a much higher frequency of wins (approx 50% of all fictures) relative to draws.
 Therefore, this may explain why the models are more likely to predict win as an outcome.

 ![alt text](/figures/pairgrid1.png)